F1bonacc1/process-compose/README.md

 ##### Configurable Backend

-For cases where you process compose requires a non default or transferable backend definition, setting an environment variable won't do.
-For that you  can configure it directly in the `process-compose.yaml` file:
+For cases where your process compose requires a non default or transferable backend definition, setting an environment variable won't do.
+For that, you  can configure it directly in the `process-compose.yaml` file:

 ```yaml
 version: "0.5"